 3. specify the Flex/AIR SDK as a dependency.
-See Flex/AIR SDK Auto Install swc: a library project of which the sources will be packaged into a swc fileswf: a Flex web project of which the sources will be packaged into a swf file.air: a Flex web project of which the sources will be packaged into a air file.
+See Flex/AIR SDK Auto Install swc: a library project of which the sources will be packaged into a swc file swf: a Flex web project of which the sources will be packaged into a swf file.

-1.4 Defining the project type
+2.4 Defining the project type